kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 1. **Dutch Context**: Prototyped in an environment with day-ahead pricing, smart metering, and flexible demand-response capabilities
 2. **Curaçao Context**: Designed for future adaptation to Caribbean island settings where current pricing is monthly and smart infrastructure is still developing

-In advanced smart grids like those emerging in the Netherlands, day-ahead electricity pricing offers substantial opportunities for automated load shifting and cost reduction.
-However, many existing residential and commercial buildings lack automated energy management systems to optimize usage effectively.

 In contrast, Curaçao currently employs monthly electricity pricing, but faces distinct challenges:

 - **Renewable Transition**: Curaçao's National Energy Policy aims for higher renewable penetration, introducing intermittent generation that requires more dynamic demand-side flexibility to ensure grid reliability
 - **Energy Poverty**: Many households experience difficulty affording electricity, causing financial hardship and disconnections.
 This amplifies the importance of cost-effective energy management
 - **Isolated Grid System**: As an island, Curaçao operates an isolated power grid that, although very stable, is more vulnerable should the grid fail.

-By combining advanced mathematical optimization with practical energy management strategies, the EMS provides solutions for:
+By combining mathematical optimization with practical energy management strategies, the EMS provides solutions for:
 - Reducing energy costs through intelligent load shifting
 - Supporting grid stability by smoothing consumption patterns
 - Integrating renewable energy sources more effectively